(Subsections here: Overview, Schedule, Address, Maps, Past Sessions)

 Date: Saturday, October 14, 2017

 Overview: Data Science Camp is SF Bay ACM’s annual event combining sessions, keynote, and optional tutorial (extra fee).
 It’s an excellent opportunity to increase your experience in Data Science and connect with others.
 We keep it near-free ($10 charge, includes lunch & coffee), now running in its eighth year.
-You can also sign up as part of a group of 2-6 people for $8 per person.
+You can also sign up as part of a group of 2-6 people for $7.50 per person.
 The morning class is $60 and includes the afternoon camp.
+If you wait until the day before the event, or walk in, the price goes up from $60 to $75 for the morning class.

 8:00 am – 8:40 Arrive, register for class, network, coffee